Skip to main content

 (cities/counties/school districts)

 State rainy day funds: Median reserve balance is expected to increase to 13.2% of spending in FY24 up from 12.3% in FY23.
+This is projected to grow to 15.0% of spending in FY25 based on governor recommended budgets.

-Economy: Real GDP up 2.5% and personal income up 5.2% in 2023.
+Economy: Real GDP and personal income grew 2.5% and 5.3% respectively in 2023.

-Demographic trends: national decline in high school graduates projected to accelerate beginning in 2026.
+Demographic trends: National decline in high school graduates projected to accelerate beginning in 2026.

 State funding: Total state support for higher education up 10.2% in FY24.